 “Um…” Clara thought about it for a moment.
 “August twelfth, I think.”

-“Joe,” asked Melissa as she settled into bed next to her husband, “did you tell Clara about…”
+“Joe,” said Melissa as she settled into bed next to her husband, “did you tell Clara about…”

 “Oh.
 No, I didn’t.”